reza-armuei/METplus/docs/Contributors_Guide/documentation.rst

   | All on a single
   | Line like this

-resulting in the following displayed text:
+but if typed on separate lines in a .rst file, the resulting displayed text would be:

 This text will Be Rendered All on a single Line like this

-To keep the text on separate lines, use the "|" with a space at the beginning of each new line.
+Note that the text is not formatted in the desired manner.

-Also include One line of blank space above and below text.
+To keep the text on separate lines, use the verical bar "| " prefix.
+Each vertical bar prefix with a space indicates a new line, so line breaks are preserved.
+Include one line of blank space above and below text.
 Example::

   blank line above